-Despite 43% of organisations surveyed in 12 countries admitting they have been affected by a business process compromise business process compromise (BPC) attack, they are not on the radar of 50% of management teams.
+Despite 43% of organizations surveyed in 12 countries admitting they have been affected by a business process compromise business process compromise (BPC) attack, they are not on the radar of 50% of management teams.

-Half of the management teams polled did not know what these attacks are or how their business would be affected if they were targeted, according to a survey commissioned by cyber security firm Trend Micro.
+Half of the management teams polled did not know what these attacks are or how their business would be affected if they were targeted, according to a survey commissioned by cybersecurity firm Trend Micro.

-In a BPC attack, cyber criminals typically look for loopholes in business processes, vulnerable systems and susceptible practices.
+In a BPC attack, cybercriminals typically look for loopholes in business processes, vulnerable systems, and susceptible practices.
 Once a weakness has been identified, a part of the process is altered to benefit the attacker, without the enterprise or its client detecting the change.

-“We’re seeing more cyber criminals playing the long game for greater reward,” said Rik Ferguson, vice-president of security research for Trend Micro.
+“We’re seeing more cybercriminals playing the long game for greater reward,” said Rik Ferguson, vice-president of security research for Trend Micro.

 “In a BPC attack, they could be lurking in a company’s infrastructure for months or years, monitoring processes and building up a detailed picture of how it operates.”